katydecorah/katydecorah.github.io/_posts/2013-11-01-ice-cream-pattern.md

 I applied a width to the body to ensure that the pattern will stay inline.
 Then I hid the overflow to keep the pattern tight against the browser.

+And then I made an animation on hover because it's Friday.

-I partially made this because I felt that I needed to redeem myself with something light and happy after creating [this morbid pen](http://codepen.io/katydecorah/pen/Lkogi) in honor of Halloween.
+This pen was my pursuit in redemption after creating [this morbid pen](http://codepen.io/katydecorah/pen/Lkogi) yesterday in honor of Halloween.